G-Research/ParquetSharp/docs/Writing.md

 When writing a Parquet file, you must define the schema up-front, which specifies all of the columns in the file along with their names and types.

-This schema can be defined using a graph of `ParquetSharp.Schema.Node` instances, starting from a root `GroupNode`, but ParquetSharp also provides a convenient higher level API for defining the schema as an array of `Column` objects.
+ParquetSharp provides a convenient higher level API for defining the schema as an array of `Column` objects.
 A `Column` can be constructed using only a name and a type parameter that is used to determine the logical Parquet type to write: